 She was brave enough to give a voice to the marginalized, and I admire the strength in her work.
 I have a personal connection to Anzaldua’s Borderlands/La Frontera and her concept of mestiza consciousness.
 Anzaldua describes mestiza consciousness as “a consciousness of duality.”
-I am a mixture of many different beautiful cultures, but some of those cultures have been pitted against each other for many centuries before me.
+I am a mixture of many different beautiful cultures.
+Some of those cultures were pitted against each other for many centuries before me.

-Considering how long ago Borderlands was published, I expected her to work to be a lot more mainstream and to find a plethora of information about her.
+Considering how long ago Borderlands was published, I expected her to work to be a lot more mainstream.
+I thought I would find a plethora of information about her.
 While there was some information about her, it wasn’t enough for me; I wanted to know more about this incredible woman.
 I was upset with myself for not knowing who she was before reading her work in college.
-I was upset with the Texas Educational System for never mentioning any Latinx authors even once.
+Frustrated, I was even more upset with the Texas Educational System for never mentioning any Latinx authors even once.
 The one thing I regret the most about not being able to read her work sooner is that when I finally did read it, so much of my confusion regarding my cultural identity finally made sense.
-Her concept of nepatla, or “in-between-ness” was a tangible concept that I could understand and it helped define an identity that I had never claimed before.
+Her concept of nepatla, or “in-between-ness” was a tangible concept that I could understand.
+It helped define an identity that I had never claimed before.

 While I was happy to see Anzaldua and her image in a mainstream environment, it walks a fine line approaching the dangers of commercialization.
 Anzaldua’s image and quotes have been used on websites like Etsy, and promote Anzalduan ideas and concepts.
-There have been countless paintings created with her image, which is interesting because I could barely find more than a handful of pictures of her and none of her family.
+Her image has inspired countless paintings.
+This is interesting because I could barely find more than a handful of pictures of her and none of her family.

 She has become not just a Chicana icon, but she has become an icon for the marginalized and voiceless.
-In reading her work, many people have been inspired by her courage to embrace the freedom to be yourself in order to really figure the many facets of their identity even if it doesn’t exist yet.
+In reading her work, her courage has inspired many people to embrace the freedom to be yourself in order to really figure the many facets of their identity even if it doesn’t exist yet.
 She has created an abstract language so that people can learn to understand themselves and others regardless of time, space, and geographical borders.
 I hope that with this video that I can let the world know about Gloria Anzaldua’s extraordinary life journey.
-She created a path for many of us to follow her in her footsteps and we must all do our part to continue to break down barriers and keep pushing the boundaries of what is socially acceptable.
+She created a path for many of us to follow her in her footsteps.
+We must all do our part to continue to break down barriers; to keep pushing the boundaries of what is socially acceptable.